einomi/frontenso-11ty-starter/README.md

 Simply remove tsconfig.json file from your project.

-## TailwindCSS (optional)
+## Tailwind CSS (optional)

-This starter kit comes with TailwindCSS support out of the box.
-TailwindCSS is a utility-first CSS framework that allows you to quickly build custom user interfaces.
-For more information on how to use TailwindCSS, please refer to the [TailwindCSS documentation](https://tailwindcss.com/docs).
+This starter kit comes with Tailwind CSS support out of the box.
+Tailwind CSS is a utility-first CSS framework that allows you to quickly build custom user interfaces.
+For more information on how to use Tailwind CSS, please refer to the [Tailwind CSS documentation](https://tailwindcss.com/docs).

-### If you don't need TailwindCSS
+### If you don't need Tailwind CSS

 Simply remove the following line: